-St. Marys – Inductees Roberto Alomar and Paul Quantrill lead the list of celebrities coming to the Canadian Baseball Hall of Fame’s Induction Ceremony June 19, but St. Marys will also have a chance to meet another pair of Canada’s sweethearts, Olympic ice dancing gold medalists Tessa Virtue and Scott Moir, who will attend the ceremony and join the group of celebrities slated to sign autographs afterward.
+St. Marys – Inductees Roberto Alomar et Paul Quantrill lead the list of celebrities coming to the Canadian Baseball Hall of Fame’s Induction Ceremony June 19, but St. Marys will also have a chance to meet another pair of Canada’s sweethearts, Olympic ice dancing gold medalists Tessa Virtue et Scott Moir, who will attend the ceremony and join the group of celebrities slated to sign autographs afterward.

 Virtue and Moir, who were both born in London and currently reside and train in Canton, Michigan, also won the 2010 World Championship, in addition to their three consecutive Canadian titles from 2008 through 2010.
 They received the first-ever perfect score 10.0 under the ISU judging system, and have received more 10’s than any other figure skating or dance team in ISU history.